-There are a variety of opportunities to undertake work-based learning and placements either during or as part of your studies.
 Our primary concern is for the safety and wellbeing of our students and we want to ensure that students are not put at undue risk.
 We also want to ensure that students get the best possible placement experience.
 In many cases placements planned for the Academic year 2021/22 will go ahead - these are being approved on a case by case basis.
 For further information or to discuss your own placement circumstances, you should contact the Industry Engagement and Placements team (placements@essex.ac.uk) or the Academic Supervisor in your department.
 Students expecting to undertake clinical placements should contact their Academic placement/module supervisor or your Personal Tutor if they have any outstanding questions or concerns.

-If undertaking a placement, it is your responsibility to find a work placement, however, the Industry Engagement and Placements Team can help prepare and support you and will advertise relevant placements.
-If you are interested in undertaking a work placement, or other work-based opportunities that may be available to you and your course, contact the Industry Engagement and Placements team.
+There are a variety of opportunities to undertake work-based learning and placements either during or as part of your studies.
+Many courses may also be taken as four-year variant to include a Placement Year.
+If undertaking a placement year, it is your responsibility to find a work placement, however, the Industry Engagement and Placements Team can help prepare and support you and will advertise relevant placements.
+If you are interested in undertaking a Placement Year, or other work-based opportunities that may be available to you and your course, contact the Industry Engagement and Placements team.
 If you have a student visa, please be aware that the immigration rules restrict the length of placements and the type of work you can do.